digital-foundries/df-melt-monorepo/README.md

 Metrics being outputted to Prometheus

-By here we should have a system that runs with a simple docker-compose, and is able to fulfill all the functional requirements on the system.
+By here we should have a system that runs with a simple docker-compose, and is able to fulfill all the functional requirements of the system.
 -----------------------------------------------

 2nd stage:

 Centralized logging
+Grafana
-GrafanaAPI Gateway
+API Gateway
 Setting up the system (non-scalably) on k8s